 The foot consists of the big toe, also known as the hallux, and four toes, also known as phalanges.
 All are bones in the toes.
 Each phalange consists of 3 phalanx bones, a proximal, middle, and distal phalanx.
-These bones are connected via the PIP, IP, and DIP joint respectively.
+These bones are connected via the PIP, IP, and DIP joints, respectively.
 The hallux, however, only contains two phalanx bones, a proximal and distal phalanx.
-These bones are connected via a PIP and DIP joint respectively.
+These bones are connected via a PIP and DIP joint, respectively.
 The phalanges attach to the long metatarsal bones of the foot via an interphalangeal joint.

-Though the joints and bones in the toes are small they are important for healthy foot functioning.
+Though the joints and bones in the toes are small, they are important for healthy foot functioning.
 The toes and joints endure significant impact and play a crucial role in weight-bearing.
 Both running and walking gait requires a certain amount of big toe extension to get through a late-stance phase of gait without compensation.
-Big toe extension of at least 50 degrees is required for normal walking ability while 70 degrees of extension is required for running.
-Limitations in the movement of the toes, especially the hallux, can significantly impair walking and running ability.
+Big toe extension of at least 50 degrees is required for normal walking ability, while 70 degrees of extension is required for running.
+Limitations in the toes’ movement, especially the hallux, can significantly impair walking and running ability.

 Common Causes of Pain in Toe Bones:

 Gout: This is an inflammatory condition in which crystals occasionally deposit in the joints causing severe pain and swelling.
 Gout is most commonly seen in the big toe.

 Bunion: Also referred to as Hallux Valgus, this is a condition in which a bony prominence forms next to the base of the big toe, causing the big toe to turn inward.
 This is typically caused by heredity or ill-fitting footwear.

 Mallet Toe: Mallet’s toe is a condition where the joint in the middle of the toe is flexed and unable to straighten.
 This will cause the toe to point downward.